 Most CallTools pricing quotes come out at $99 per month.
 This is rather expensive in comparison to other call center software such as Aircall that will only run you $30 per month for each user.
 Zendesk comes in at a similar price point at $29 per month.

 If you’re really trying to get the most bang for your buck while on a tight budget, CloudTalk only costs $15 per month.
-While cheaper than Five9’s $150 per month starting price, it’s clear that affordability isn’t CallTools’ strong suit.
+While cheaper than Five9 pricing which starts at $150 per month, it’s clear that affordability isn’t CallTools’ strong suit.

 CallTools Customer Support

 There is overwhelming approval for the company’s support team.
 Most reviewers say that they’re easy to reach and that issues are rare anyway.
 The consensus is that their technical support department rarely suffers from unexpected downtime or call quality issues.